 The History of Shotokan Karate

-While it was conceived on the island of Okinawa, it was in Japan that Shotokan Karate-do was born.
+While it may have been conceived on the island of Okinawa, it was in Japan that Shotokan Karate-do was truly born.

-It is not my intention here to go into the history of either Shotokan Karate, or the life of Gichin Funakoshi.
-There are simply far many books and web sites available where you can learn more, so this is simply a brief introduction,.
+It is not my intention here to go into the history of either Shotokan, or the life of Gichin Funakoshi.
+There are simply far to many books, and web sites available where you can learn more on those two subjects.
+This is simply a brief introduction.

 The year was 1868, near the end of the Meiji period.
-It was into this world that the Founder of Shotokan Karate, Gichin Funakoshi was born into a minor samurai family, the only son of a government official.
-Due to a premature birth he was a frail young child and as such his family did not believe that he would live a very long life.
+It was into this world that the Founder of Shotokan Karate was born into a minor samurai family, the only son of a government official.
+Due to a premature birth he was a frail young child, and so his family did not believe that he would live a very long life.

-It was due to his poor health that ultimately led his family to decide that he should begin to study of karate.
-Little did they know that their decision to send their son down the karate road would one day led to the creation of Shotokan Karate-do.
-Today the most widely practiced style of karate in the world.
+It was becasue of his poor health that his family decided that he should begin to study karate.
+Little did they know that their decision to send their son down the karate road would one day led to the creation the most widely practiced style of karate in the world.

-While in the beginning he said that karate held little interest for him he soon found that the training had a profound effect on his heath and his wellbeing.
+While in the beginning karate held little interest for him, he soon found that the training had a profound effect on his heath, and his wellbeing.
 This led him to finally take a much greater interest in his training.
-By the time he was an adult, no trace of that frail child remained.
+By the time he was an adult no trace of that frail child remained.

 The Twenty Guiding Principles of Karate

 Remember: "Above all else, seek perfection of character".